Overstable vs Understable

 Understable

-Check out this list for the most understable disc golf discs for sale.
+Check out this list for the best very-understable disc golf discs for sale.

 Stable